fedejinich/bitvmx_pkmn_bttl

 You can read more about the game in the following article and more about BitVMX here.

-branch corresponds to the second part of the article where we run the game on Mutinynet.
+NOTE: the first article is based on the regtest branch, while master branch corresponds to the second part of the article where we run the game on Mutinynet.

-submodule must point bitvmx_pkmn_bttl
+bitvmx_protocol submodule must point bitvmx_pkmn_bttl branch.

 ├── bitvmx_protocol/ # BitVMX (submodule)